almende/eve/java_gettingstarted.md

   Click Ok.
   Then, select and install "Google Plugin for Eclipse" and "SDKs".

-Note that for a typical java web application you will need the [Web Tools Platform plugin](http://download.eclipse.org/webtools/repository/helios/) and a [Tomcat server](http://tomcat.apache.org/).
+Note that for a typical java web application you would need the [Web Tools Platform plugin](http://download.eclipse.org/webtools/repository/helios/) and a [Tomcat server](http://tomcat.apache.org/).